conlin-matt/SurfRCaT/docs/extensions.md

 title: Extensions
 nav_order: 6
 ---
-# Re-calibration #
-You may have videos from many different times for a single camera, and wish to calibrate the camera for each video time.
-[Tutorial 2](https://conlin-matt.github.io/SurfRCaT/tutorials.html) provides an example of this situation.
-In this case, you can always load the lidar point cloud that was downloaded for the first camera calibration by checking Yes in the "Used saved lidar point cloud?" field in the Imagery and Inputs window.
-This way, you only need to take the time to download a lidar point cloud once.

-Alternatively, you may have completed a calibration for a camera, but you are unhappy with it.
-Maybe you want to try it with a different lidar dataset, or using a different image from your camera.
-SurfRCaT facilitates re-calibrations by allowing you to load products from when you previously calibrated the camera.
-If you want to begin the re-calibration with the same video as when you initially calibrated the camera, make sure you set your working directory as the directory in which the subdirectory `caibration_<video_name>` lives.
-Enter all the user inputs as you did during the initial calibration.
-When you click "Continue" in the Inputs and Imagery window, SurfRCaT will recognize that a calibration has been completed previously using this video, and will give you the options to use the same calibration image and/or lidar point cloud as the initial calibration.

 # Exporting products to Python/Matlab #
 For the purposes of precise analyses (e.g. automatic shoreline extraction), SurfRCaT saves rectified images as `.mat` (Matlab) and `.pkl` (Python) files.
 These can be imported into your preferred programming language for analysis.